MigVarona/MigVarona/README.md

-I'm Miguel, a passionate Full Stack Developer with a proven track record in creating dynamic and scalable web applications.
+I'm Miguel, a passionate Frontend Developer with a proven track record in creating dynamic and scalable web applications.
 I specialize in leveraging cutting-edge technologies to deliver seamless user experiences.

 🚀 **Skills:**